Inverse cascade anomalies in fourth-order Leith models: Anomalous transients as a self-similarity of the second-kind

-We look for self-similar solutions of the second-kind, which feature a self-similar profile $F$ invading the full infra-red range in finite time $t<t_*$: Introducing the propagating front $\omega_*$ and the self-similar variable $\eta:= \omega/\omega_*$, those solutions take the form \be
+We now look for self-similar solutions of the second-kind, which feature a self-similar profile $F$ invading the full infra-red range in finite time $t<t_*$: Introducing the propagating front $\omega_*$ and the self-similar variable $\eta:= \omega/\omega_*$, those solutions take the form \be

 \ee Here, ``sufficiently smoothly'' means that we select a physically relevant solution such that at the front, where the spectrum vanishes, the fluxes of the waveaction and the energy also vanish (see more about this condition below).
-The power law asymptotic at the ultra-violet side is typical for the self-similar solutions of the second type: finding the power index $x$ such that the solution satisfies the boundary conditions at both ends constitutes the ``nonlinear eigenvalue problem" \cite{connaughton2004warm,GNMCh2014,thalabard2015anomalous,bell2017self,SEMISALOV2021105903}.
+The power law asymptotics at the ultra-violet side is \corr an expected feature \rroc of self-similar solutions of the second type: finding the power index $x=x_*$ such that the solution satisfies the boundary conditions at both ends constitutes the ``nonlinear eigenvalue problem" \cite{connaughton2004warm,GNMCh2014,thalabard2015anomalous,bell2017self,SEMISALOV2021105903}.

 We recall that the coefficient $r$ depends on the physical parameters as $r:=d/\alpha-1$.
 The condition that $F \sim \eta^{-x}$ must be a valid asymptotic solution for large $\eta$ requires $a=-x $.
 The finite-time convergence of the front towards $\omega\to 0$ requires non-negativity of the coefficient $b>0$.
 The specific expression of $b$ is obtained by inserting the Ansatz (\ref{eq:selfsimilar2}) into the fourth-order system (\ref{eq:LeithFour}) and requiring that the time variable drops out of the resulting equation; this gives \be b=\frac{1}{2x-1} >0. \ee and implies in particular $x>1/2$.
 The procedure then also yields the fourth-order ordinary differential equation for $F$ \be b(xF + \eta \partial_\eta F)= \partial_{\eta\eta}\left( \eta^{5-r}F^4\partial_{\eta\eta} \left(\eta^r F^{-1}\right)\right). \ee